spencer-owens/auto-crm/docs/new-project-setup.md

    - Create actionable and implementation-ready set of requirements for our project.

 11. @tech-stack.md
-   - Describe the core technologies used (Node, Next.js, TypeScript, etc.) and their roles.
+   - Describe the core technologies used (React, Vite, TypeScript, etc.) and their roles.

 12. @tech-stack-rules.md
    - Lay out best practices, limitations, and conventions for using the selected technologies.